SaiSankeerth47/FlappyBird/README.md

 # FlappyBird
-Flappy Bird is a game that I am inspired by a mobile game.
+Flappy Bird is a mobile game.
+I like this game, and it inspired me a lot so I tried to do a similar game.
 The game is a side-scroller where the player controls a bird, attempting to fly between columns of green pipes without hitting them.